akatz/nginx_pvr/README.md

-change any references to me in the file "akatz" change any path references from /Users/akatz/Developer to your homebrew root
+change any references to me in the file "akatz" change any path references from /Users/akatz/Developer to your homebrew root change the port numbers in the upstream blocks to reflect your local setup

 Add DNS entries in your router for the server names configured.
 In my file they are: sab couchpotato sickbeard

 you can chane these to anything, even a FQDN if you want.